Sandy Climan: Career

 In 2007, he was the Co-Executive Producer of the first digital live-action 3D film U2 3D, which screened at Cannes Film Festival that year and at Sundance Film Festival the following year.
 In 2008, the film won the Giant Screen Cinema Association Achievement Award for Best Film Produced Non-Exclusively for the Giant Screen, the Los Premios MTV Latinoamérica Award for Best Musical Film, and the 3D Film and Interactive Film Festival's Pioneer Award for Film and Television.

-From 2007-10, Climan served as the first CEO of 3ality Digital.
+From 2007 to 2010, Climan served as the first CEO of 3ality Digital.
 In 2009, he received The Caucus for Producers, Writers and Directors New Visions Award along with Steve Schklair, for their work with 3ality Digital.
 In 2016, he was the Executive Producer on the Lionsgate film Manhattan Night, starring Adrien Brody.

 Mr. Climan serves on multiple charitable boards, including for the American Cinematheque, the UCLA School of Theater, Film, and Television, and the UCLA Longevity Center of the Semel Institute for Neurosciences and Human Behavior.

-From 2000-2012, Mr. Climan served as a member of the Advisory Committee to the Director of the U.S. Centers for Disease Control and Prevention.
+From 2000 to 2012, Mr. Climan served as a member of the Advisory Committee to the Director of the U.S. Centers for Disease Control and Prevention.
 For over twenty years, Mr. Climan served on the board of the Fulfillment Fund, the leading organization for mentoring at-risk public high school students in Los Angeles.
-Mr. Climan serves as an advisor on entertainment and media to the World Economic Forum at its annual gathering in Davos, Switzerland, as a member of the Reuters Editorial Advisory Board, the philanthropic Advisory Board of Lifestyles Magazine, the Advisory Board of the Yale CEO Leadership Institute of the Yale School of Management, and as a member of the Advisory Committee to the Ellis Island Honors Society.
+Mr. Climan serves as an advisor on entertainment and media to the World Economic Forum at its annual gathering in Davos, Switzerland, as a member of the Reuters Editorial Advisory Board, the philanthropic advisory board of Lifestyles Magazine, the advisory board of the Yale CEO Leadership Institute of the Yale School of Management, and as a member of the Advisory Committee to the Ellis Island Honors Society.

-He supports several philanthropic organizations, including the Motion Picture and Television Fund.
+He supports several philanthropic organizations, including the Motion picture and Television Fund.